 Virtually all the best cruises from Florida are headed for the Caribbean, the state being located just a short sailing away from several tropical islands.
 The selection below was made with variety in mind.

-Of different durations and with different ports of call, they’re meant to offer a wide range of options.
-So, no matter the time you have available or your preferred part of the Caribbean, these best cruises from Florida should offer exactly what you’re looking for.
+Of different lengths and with different ports of call, they’re meant to offer a wide range of options.
+So, no matter the time you have available or your preferred part of the Caribbean, these cruises from Florida should offer exactly what you’re looking for.

 1. 4-Day Western Caribbean Cruise from Miami – Carnival Cruise Line